Cinema of South Korea: Renaissance (1997–present)

+Park Chan-wook's Decision to Leave and Hirokazu Kore-eda's Broker each won an award at the 2022 Cannes Film Festival.
+While Song Kang-ho became the first South Korean actor to win Best Actor at the same festival.

 Highest-grossing films

 The Korean Film Council has published box office data on South Korean films since 2004.
-As of March 2021, the top ten highest-grossing domestic films in South Korea since 2004 are as follows.
+As of March 2025, the top ten highest-grossing domestic films in South Korea since 2004 are as follows.